How To Freeze Mashed Potatoes Now For Thanksgiving

-My usual mashed potatoes are made with Yukon Gold.
-I love the firmer, waxier texture because I like the potatoes a little rustic, and more smashed than whipped.
+My usual mashed potatoes are made with Yukon Gold potatoes or red potatoes.
+I love the firmer, waxier texture of Yukon Golds because I like the potatoes a little rustic, and more smashed than whipped.
+But for this recipe, I used russet potatoes – those big Idaho potatoes that are so good as baked potatoes – which have a drier consistency and whip up light and fluffy.
+So fluffy!

 Since this recipe is for Thanksgiving, forget about the calorie count.
 Also, if you are going to freeze this, ALL DAIRY MUST BE FULL FAT.